Sida's work in Belarus

 Support to civil society under pressure

-The civil society operates under pressure and it is hard for organisations to acquire the registration necessary to work.
-While authorities exercise repression against actors in civil society, civil society is strong and relatively united in its pursuit of democratic society change.
-Forum Civ mediates support from Sida to organisations and initiatives in Belarus, aiming to increase the civil society’s impact in issues such as gender equality, human rights and environment.
+The civil society operates under pressure.
+In spite of this, civil society is strong and relatively united in its pursuit of democratic society change, even as many operate in exile.
+Forum Civ channels support to organisations and initiatives in Belarus, aiming to increase the civil society’s impact in issues such as gender equality, human rights and environment.
 The support contributes to creating new networks and rooms online for LGBTQI people, fighting hate crimes and creating better conditions for people with disabilities in Belarus.

 Counteracting destructive masculinity norms

 Sida’s works to give more political priority to gender equality.
 Until 2021 Sida supported partners such as MÄN and United Nations Population Fund (UNFPA) which worked to combat men’s violence against women by supporting victims of violence and counteracting destructive masculinity norms and stereotypical attitudes.

 Belarus has a long way to go regarding integration with the European Union and there is no political will for this.
 Much work remains to be done to live up to the EU’s expectations of respect for democracy and human rights.